Synthetic Data Generation and Differential Privacy using Tensor Networks' Matrix Product States (MPS): Acknowledgments

 \section{Acknowledgments}

-This work is a collaboration between Bundesdrekerei Group and Multiverse Computing.
-We would like to acknowledge and thank the technical teams and field engineers both at Bundesdrekerei Group and Multiverse Computing for extremely helpful discussions.
+This work is a collaboration between Bundesdruckerei Group and Multiverse Computing.
+We would like to acknowledge and thank the technical teams and field engineers both at Bundesdruckerei Group and Multiverse Computing for extremely helpful discussions.